hapax/hapax.github.io/assets/visual-qft.md

 than the best classical algorithm.
 So, by trying to draw pretty pictures in Hilbert space, we ended up finding a massive algorithmic speedup!
-And they told you to stop doodling in class.
+And they told you to stop doodling in math class.

 ##### References